nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about Sort:**<br>
 * `sort` can also be used as is!
-It will sort by name in ascending order.
+It will sort by name in ascending order and is treated as a single word command that ignores extraneous parameters.
 * Refer to [parameter conditions](#parameter-conditions) section about `ORDER` `SEQUENCE`.
 * For `SEQUENCE`, if the full name of a criteria is being used multiple times, it will only consider the first instance of the full name.
 For example: "ratingtagrating" will sort by rating then tag.
 * If the same prefix is being used multiple times, only the last prefix will be considered by the program!
 For example: `sort n/asc n/dsc` will sort name by descending order.